manashchak/mcb_PyTorch-Adventures/PyTorch Basics/Huggingface Accelerate/README.md

 - Gathering metrics across GPUs
 - Checkpointing/Resuming model training
 - Training logs stored in [Weights and Biases](https://wandb.ai/site)

+### Download ImageNet Dataset
 To run this script, first downlod the ImageNet dataset.
 To do this you can just follow the [instructions from Google](https://cloud.google.com/tpu/docs/imagenet-setup) to set up the training and validation data!

+**Alternative:**

+[Here](https://gist.githubusercontent.com/antoinebrl/7d00d5cb6c95ef194c737392ef7e476a/raw/74a1246c9254676e19c106ae67e57c9a174ff5de/prepare.sh) is a really convenient script and instructions that can take the `ILSVRC2012_img_train.tar` and `ILSVRC2012_img_val.tar` files you download from the [official Imagenet website](https://image-net.org/download.php).
+Just follow the instructions and download the data, just keep track of the path to where you save the data as we will need that later!

+### Setup Training Environment
  Next create a folder for where you want to store your checkpoints.
 Also verify that you have Accelerate installed and go through the prompts when you enter ```accelerate config``` to let it know information about the system and what resources you want to use.
-Pass the path to your imagenet data and working directory to the command below and you are good to go!
+You can also run ``accelerate test`` to verify the installation and access to the identified resources Pass the path to your imagenet data and working directory to the command below and you are good to go!
 ```
 accelerate launch train.py --experiment_name="ResNet50" \
                            --path_to_data="<PATH_TO_IMAGENET_ROOT>" \